miker-bice/landing-page-template-halloween-with-vampire-coffin/README.md

-# landing-page-template-halloween-with-vampire-coffin
+# Festival of the Dead Landing Page

-A website landing page for a local Halloween event made with HTML and CSS.
-Design from freepik.com
+A landing page built for a community Halloween Party.
+Built with pure HTML5 and CSS3, this landing page makes use of CSS grid in order to arrange the HTML components.